uport-project/veramo-website/docs/fundamentals/identifiers.md

 did:web:veramo.dev
 ```

-If dids are unique identifers, then a DID method is essentially a type of identifier.
+If DIDs are unique identifiers, then a DID method is essentially a type of identifier.
 The example above is known as a web did.
 Anybody can create a new DID method for their specific purpose or use one of the existing methods.

 ### DID Creation

-When a DID is created is associated with a private and public keypair.
-The public key will be visible in the DID Document
+When a DID is created, it is associated with a private and public key pair.
+The public key will be visible in the DID Document.

 ### DID Document

-Every DID has a public DID Document that presents information about the identifier. in the case of web:did the DID Document is hosted on the website in the following format.
-It contains important cryptographic information and also services that the DID has available.
+Every DID has a public DID Document that presents information about the identifier.
+In the case of `did:web` the DID Document is hosted on the website in the following format.
+It contains essential cryptographic information and also services that the DID has available.
 This is the foundation of how DIDs can start to communicate with each other.

 ```json
 // 20201110152830